-Google analytics can give you a tone of information about your web site and if you are a beginner you can easily get lost in the reports.
-My goal in this post is to explain and demonstrate those 6 best reports to help beginners understand some basic information about their web site.
-These are the absolute essentials for any webmaster looking to answer the 4 w’s (‘what’, ‘when’, ‘where’ and ‘who’).
+Google analytics can give you a lot of information about your web site and if you are a beginner you can easily get lost in the reports.

 1. How many visits do I get per day and from where?

 You can see how many visits are coming from search (i.e. organic), how many visits are direct etc.

 3. Which are the most popular pages of my site?

 You may find out a number of surprises like that your most popular page is not your home page or which of your site’s categories are more visited etc.

 4. Which pages do people see first (landing pages) when they visit my site?

 The landing pages report shows which pages are first seen when people visit the web site.
 You can combine this report with Source / Medium (select Source / Medium from secondary dimension dropdown) and get an accurate picture on which pages are first visited from each traffic source.

 To view this report select BEHAVIOR > Site Content > Landing Pages